Get more information about Northern Illinois University by clicking links below:

 The local community of DeKalb is a city surrounded by suburbs and rural farms, with miles of cornfields.
 Local and traditional attractions include the DeKalb Corn Fest in August and the Sycamore Pumpkin Festival in October.
 Many new retailers and restaurants have opened in the area, offering a variety of shopping and dining.
 The region is also known as the "modern healthcare corridor."

 Admission Requirements & Details

-The admission details below may provide a better idea of the applicants NIU accepts.
+The admission details below may provide a better idea of the applicants Northern Illinois University accepts.
 The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.